Alevivaldi/Programador-Full-Stack-Senac-RJ/README.md

 ## ✒️ Autores do Projeto

-Mencione todos aqueles que ajudaram a levantar o projeto desde o seu início
+Aqueles que ajudaram a levantar o projeto desde o seu início

 | Alex       | [GitHub](https://github.com/Alevivaldi)        |  [Linkedln](https://www.linkedin.com/in/alex-costa-8a1a93217/)